Sky Tonight

 Where is NGC6907 right now?

 NGC6907 is located in the constellation Capricornus.
-At the current time, it is below the horizon and not visible from your location.
+At the current time, it is above the horizon at an altitude of 26 degrees toward the southwest from your location, with an apparent magnitude of 11.16.

 NGC6907 Rise and Set Timetable